About the Women's Health Education Program

 In March of 1996, the program, as part of the Institute for Women's Health and Leadership, was designated a National Center of Excellence in Women's Health by the Department of Health and Human Services.
 The program has developed resource materials such as the appended bibliography and a women's health library.
 Presentations on implementing women's health curricula have been made at numerous national meetings.

 Women's health is an extensive subject, including topics related to public health, community outreach, health education, patient care and many others.
 Women's Health Education Program has ongoing activities throughout the year that highlight these issues.
-We strive to bring focus to health concerns and education for female patients and medical professionals, as well as the medical community at large.
+We strive to bring focus to health concerns that people of all genders face and attempt to educate medical professionals, as well as the community at large.

 - Promote ongoing integration of new scientific development in girls' and women's health into the medical curriculum.

 - Spearhead innovations in educational research to advance women's health.